shrushti25mip10113-vit/Personal-Finance-Tracking/statement.md

 Problem Statement

-Many individuals struggle to keep track of their daily income and expenses due to the lack of simple and accessible tools.
-Existing finance applications are often overly complex, require account creation, or include advanced features that are unnecessary for users seeking a minimal tracking solution.
-This project aims to provide a straightforward, command-line personal finance tracker that allows users to record transactions easily and view their financial summary instantly.
+Managing personal finances is challenging without a structured way to track income and expenses.
+Existing tools can be overly complex for users who only need basic tracking.
+This project provides a simple Python-based command-line tool that allows users to record daily transactions and view financial summaries quickly.

 Scope of the Project: